ethisscam/awsome-farcaster/README.md

 - [Protocol Discussion](https://github.com/farcasterxyz/protocol/discussions/)

 ### FID
 FID is a unique identenfier for the farcaster user.
-It's generated on Optimism chain when users register on farcaster.
+It's generated on Optimism chain when users register.
 #### Contracts